-Spark guaranteed World Cup streaming grief, RugbyPass boss says
+Spark guaranteed World Cup streaming grief: RugbyPass boss

 RugbyPass boss Tim Martin is an evangelist for streaming sports over the internet.

 He would be, of course.
-That's his company's bread-and-butter, and it's currently in the midst of a US$20 million raise.
+That's his company's bread and butter, and it's currently in the midst of a US$20 million raise.

 Yet he still voices qualms about Spark's chances of streaming the 2019 Rugby World Cup without any problems.